chirayu999/Heart-Failure-Prediction/README.md

 pip install -r requirements.txt
 ```

-Keeping the current working directory as this github repositroy, you can run the web app using
+Keeping the current working directory as this github repository, you can run the web app using

 ```
 python3 app.py